 The rural population in Sindhupalchok is very poor.
 Following the earthquake, the risk of child labour has increased, since the families affected have to find ways of coping with their material losses.
 Our aim is to enable all children in the project area to go to school.
 To this end, we conduct campaigns that stress the importance of education and create an understanding of the possible consequences of child labour and early marriage.
 Furthermore, particularly vulnerable families are given individual support.
 As a result, more than 70 children who had previously not attended school were able to regularly participate in lessons.
 For many children, a good education is the only way out of the cycle of poverty.
 Nirmala, too, wants to build a better future for herself.

-Caritas Switzerland intends to rebuild 31 schools by the end of 2018, at a total cost of 11 million Swiss francs.
+Caritas Switzerland intends to rebuild 36 schools by mid-2019, at a total cost of 15 million Swiss francs.